 Chambers & Partners 2015

 Richard Harwood OBE QC specialises in planning, environment and public law, acting for developers, landowners, central and local government, individuals and interest groups.
 He appears in the courts, inquiries, examinations and hearings, including frequently in the Planning Court and appellate courts.
-Voted as one of the top ten Planning Silks in Planning magazine’s 2014 and 2015 surveys, he has appeared in many of the leading cases of recent years.
+Voted as one of the top ten Planning Silks in Planning magazine’s surveys, he has appeared in many of the leading cases of recent years.
 Richard is also a leading commentator, a case editor of the Journal of Planning and Environment Law and the author of books including Planning Enforcement, Historic Environment Law and Planning Permission.

 His public law work includes local government, procurement and funding decisions.
 Richard has appeared before Parliamentary committees on the last three railway Bills.
 He also deals regularly with art law, particularly with a regulatory focus.